sourcebroker/deployer-extended-database/README.rst

 db:dumpclean
 ++++++++++++

-Clean database dump storage on target instance (or on local instance if target instance is not set).
+Clean database dump storage on target instance.
 By default it removes all dumps except last five but you can set your values and also change the values depending on instance.

 **Example**
 ::